Techtonica/curriculum/react-js/styling-react.md

 - Wrong path provided while importing CSS.

   - If the path provided for external CSS file or module in the JSX file is incorrect then react throws an error i.e it will not be able to build the webpack.
+The error will look like -
+    - > Failed to compile.

+	- > ./src/App.js
+		Module not found: Can't resolve './css/external.css' in 'C:\Users\Ienovo\Desktop\GSSOC 20\newreactapp\src'

 - CamelCase is supported in ReactJS for CSS styles.
-	- using **class** instead of **className** gives warning.
+	- Using **class** instead of **className** gives warning.
-	- error encounters if any inline CSS property is used as **two words** like **background-color** because inline CSS is treated as an object in react.
+	- If any inline style property is used as **two words** like **background-color**, you will encounter an error.
+This is because these styles are not in a .css file.
+They are in JSX (Javascript extension for React), so it is actually a JS object; and JS cannot parse dashes.
+Also note the double curly-braces.
+The outer set of braces means “now instead of React JSX, what’s in these braces will be pure JavaScript.”  `style={}`.
+Then inside is a JS object `{backgroundColor: “red”}`.

 	- > Incorrect Way - ``` <button style={{background-color:"red" }}> ```
 	- > Correct Way   ``` <button style={{backgroundColor:"red"}} > ```